houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 3.1 Observation 1 - well-defined instances

-Our first observation is that both kinds of instances are governed by strict, rigorous and exhaustive rules.
+Our first observation is that both kinds of instances are governed by rigorous rules.
 Each instance is well-defined.

 Firstly, we can infer that JavaScript regular expressions are governed by these rules by observing that an invalid expression like `/a{1/u` throws a syntax error (because it's missing the `}`).